arpitbbhayani/articles/blogs/consistent-hashing.md

 ```

 ## Adding a node to the ring
-When a new node is added to the ring, then we first need to find where the node will be placed on
-the ring and then wo place it.

 ```py
 def add_node(self, node: StorageNode) -> int:
     """add_node function adds a new node in the system and returns the key